Jimmyl6413/sep10-freedom-project/blog/entry03.md

 ### Update
 After completing the research on part A, Past and current softwares/hardwares.
 I began to organize the information I got through research and pieced them together.
 Now I am on step 3 of the FP: **Brainstorming**.
 ### Brainstorming Possible Furture Inventions
 In the process of brainstorming we had to come up with possible future inventions or improvemnts of the past and current softwares/hardwares.
 I started brainstorming my ideas that we can create in the future to make traveling more enjoyable and safe for people.
-I came up with a better app with a combination of all the other apps people need for traveling.
+Me and my partner Joe came up with a better app with a combination of all the other apps people need for traveling.
 The app:
 - No delays in time (to ensure the time is always accurate, the transportation method is constantly being tracked by radar or tracked by other travelers who are using the app)
 - Provides active management
 - Includes free rides if Uber arrives late